cyniu88/CarPuter/README.md

 Development of an Automatic Speed Control for Vehicles

 This project consists of developing a speed controller to a car, based on an Arduino.
--	The Arduino is connected into the cars diagnostic port: OBD2
+-	The Arduino is connected into the car diagnostic port: OBD2
 -	The throttle cable is pulled using a servo motor
 -	The speed of the car is obtained using a Bluetooth adapter module (ELM 327) plugged to the OBD2 car interface
--	The Arduino is connected to the ELM 327 Bluetooth module using a HM-10 Bluetooth module
+-	The Arduino is connected to the ELM 327 Bluetooth module using a HC-05 Bluetooth module (BTH07 MODULE)
+-	Warning: The hm-10 Bluetooh Module is a Bluetooth 4 and can not connect to Bluetoth 2 devices such as the ELM 327 !!!

-***> How to connect Arduino or RaspberyPi to a HM-10 Bluetooh Module
+***> How to connect Arduino or RaspberyPi to a HC-05 Bluetooh Module

 	We normally use the software serial  library (#include <SoftwareSerial.h>) to connect to the HM-10 Module UART.
 So include the library as follow:
 	#include <SoftwareSerial.h>